-- Where a child is suffering, or is likely to suffer from harm, it is important that a referral to local authority children's social care (and if appropriate the police) is made immediately. - Referrals should follow the local referral process and the expectations set out in KCSIE. - A children's social care assessment should consider where children are being harmed in contexts outside the home, so it is important that Trust schools provide as much information as possible as part of the referral process so that all the available evidence is considered to enable a contextual approach to address such harm.
+Where a child is suffering, or is likely to suffer from harm, it is important that a referral to local authority children's social care (and if appropriate the police) is made immediately.
+Referrals should follow the local referral process and the expectations set out in KCSIE.
+A children's social care assessment should consider where children are being harmed in contexts outside the home, so it is important that Trust schools provide as much information as possible as part of the referral process so that all the available evidence is considered to enable a contextual approach to address such harm.
+This is outlined in section 17 and 47 of the Children Act 1989 (click here).